cssmagic/blog/book/programming-javascript-applications/chapter-4/401-classical-inheritance-is-obsolete.md

 These problems are summed up nicely by Joe Armstrong in "Coders at Work", by Peter Siebel:

-&nbsp;

-“The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
+> “The problem with object-oriented languages is they've got all this implicit environment that they carry around with them.
 You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.”

-&nbsp;

-&nbsp;
-\--Joe Armstrong
+> \-- Joe Armstrong

 Inheritance works beautifully for a short time, but eventually the app architecture becomes arthritic.
 When you've built up your entire app on a foundation of classical inheritance, the dependencies on ancestors run so deep that even reusing or changing trivial amounts of code can turn into a gigantic refactor.
 Deep inheritance trees are brittle, inflexible, and difficult to extend.